 Sneaky price increases for captive customers

 In 2019, if you speak with an executive in a large corporate IT department, the first topic to come up may be licenses.
 There is anocdetal evidence that many large software vendors have used various tricks to get more money from existing customers.
-I have heard of companies moving from token licenses (one token used when one person is active) to named licenses (even if you use the application once a month, you need a full license).
 Move from purchasing license to subscription also often results in multiplied costs.
 Also, you now sometimes need to pay software for development and test environments, in addition to the production environment, whereas it did not use to be the case.

 Cost not related to complexity and novelty